alecmuffett/eotk/docs.d/security-advisories.d/001-torbrowser.md

-The author would argue that the less surprising way to achieve this goal would be to bring zero-cost HTTPS to Onion Networking - e.g. via LetsEncrypt, or by canonisation of special, self-signed certificates - rather than to attempt to revivify HTTP as a protocol by making it on-par with HTTPS because of an initial layer-3 transport step.
+The author would argue that the less surprising way to achieve this goal would be to bring zero-cost HTTPS to Onion Networking - e.g. via LetsEncrypt, or by canonisation of special, self-signed certificates - rather than to attempt to revive HTTP as a protocol by making it an equivalent partner to HTTPS because of an initial layer-3 transport step.

+Tor counter this argument on the basis that HTTPS-over-Onion is less efficient and more verbose - in the nature of superencryption - than to assume that the termination of the layer-3 onion connection is secure with respect to plaintext HTTP access.

 ## Mitigations for this behaviour